NorthernWidget/DS3231/Documentation/Time-Retrieval.md

 ### Contemplations of An Aging Documentarian

-The Century bit may be useful when operating the DS3231 near the end of a century.
+The Century bit may supply useful information when operating the DS3231 near the end of a century.
 For example, the bit would have toggled when the year changed from 1999 to 2000.
 It would have been important to recognize that a year "00" actually represented an *increase* of time compared to the year "99".

 The bit will toggle again when the year changes from 2099 to 2100, and so forth.